This article first appeared in my weekly column with the Business Daily on October 23, 2016

 Anzetse Were is a development economist; email@example.com

-This article first appeared in my weekly column in the Business Daily on August 21, 2016
+This article first appeared in my column in the Business Daily on October 16, 2016

 Anzetse Were is a development economist; firstname.lastname@example.org

-This article first appeared in my weekly column in the Business Daily on August 14, 2016
+This article first appeared in my weekly column with the Business Daily on October 9, 2016

 Anzetse Were is a development economist; firstname.lastname@example.org

-This article first appeared in my weekly column with the Business Daily on August 7, 2016
+This article first appeared in my weekly column in the Business Daily on September 25, 2016

 Anzetse Were is a development economist; email@example.com